DarenIles/PenLab-snort/README.md

 # PenLab-snort
 This is part of a series of scripts to build out a pen test lab.

-This focues on getting a working installation of snort.
+This focuses on getting a working installation of snort.